 Step 5: Join a guided tour

 If you’d like to visit Basse Terre during your stay, a car is necessary.
 That side of Guadeloupe is very hilly, and buses don’t run frequently.
 As a car-less tourist in Guadeloupe, your best bet is to book a guided tour.
 If you are interested in a private tour, you can email me at guadeloupeguide @gmail.com to ask about touring options.
-My tours usually include snorkeling, hiking, and visiting hot springs and waterfalls (however, the tours can also be customised to include more history, culture, city life etc).

-There are also a couple of bigger tour companies you can contact, such as Coeur des Iles, which often picks people up at their hotel.
+There are also a couple of big tour companies you can contact, such as Coeur des Iles, which often picks people up at their hotel.
 Satevan is another company that advertises tours online.
 Make sure to ask if the tour will be conducted in English or in French.

 Guadeloupe Explor is a smaller company that offers themed minivan tours for up to 8 people.
 If you are a German speaker, you could also get in touch with Guadeloupe Adventures – they do small minibus tours for German- and English-speakers.